« 2020-12-06 | Tinkering | 2020-10-15 » |

 On the right, the buzzer is visible, and there is a metal mesh on it.
 This is a piece of tea sieve that I epoxied to it for protection against someone poking the coffee machine connector into the wrong hole.

 This is another overview of the electronics.
-Antenna on the bottom, and the controls will end up at the top side.
+Antenna on the bottom, and

 The alarm switch is mounted to another small PCB.
 This was the easiest way I found to put an LED in the right spot and to have a mounting hole for securing the switch.

 This is the empty PCB of the control board of the clock.
-I had this manufactured by JLCPCB.
-The quality and precision are really good.
+I had this

 This is the front side with 3D printed LED mask.
 It came out so ugly!
-But it works like a charm and no-one can see it when the face is attached to it.

 The type plate is also a PCB, which I had manufactured so that the text is etched in copper and everything is then completely covered with black solder mask.
 I sanded the solder mask down so the copper structure becomes visible.
 This way, no tin will cover the copper and finer structures are visible.
 The QR code is so finely manufactured that it actually works.